Pitmedden Garden: History

-Notable features
+Design

-The garden is noted for its geometric parterres which vary in shape from a thistle to Sir Alexander Seton's coat of arms.
+The garden is noted for its geometric parterres, which vary in shape from a thistle to Sir Alexander Seton's coat of arms.
 Pitmedden also has several long, varied borders which run along the garden walls.
-Sir Alexander Seton and Dame Margaret Lauder, his wife, established a house and garden at the site in 1675.
-The original house, together with the garden plans, was largely destroyed by fire in 1807.

-The 20th century restoration based three parterre sections on the 1647 plan of Holyrood Palace by Gordon of Rothiemay, and the fourth section represents a memorial to Alexander Seton and his father John Seton.
+The 20th century restoration based three of the parterre sections on the 1647 plan of Holyrood Palace by Gordon of Rothiemay, and the fourth section represents a memorial to Alexander Seton and his father John Seton.